CatherineP37/project_4/README.md

 There are no current bugs in the project.

-These are some of the bugs that happened during the development of the project:
+These are some of the bugs that occurred during the development of the project:

 There was an issue with trying to get the dropdown menu to work.
 By mistake I hadn't put the link to the JavaScript file in the html file.
 After I added the link, the dropdown menu worked but was only showing the dropdown part while it was being pressed.
 Also the words were not visible and the width of the dropdown was very narrow and that's probably why the words weren't on it.
 I solved the issue by changing the css.